jgreener64/phd_thesis/README.md

 - Flowchart of virtual screening procedure?
 - Structures of compounds
 - Excel details of compounds as table, and stuff from SwissADME
-- Experimental stuff, e.g. FRET mechanism
+- Experimental stuff, e.g. FRET mechanism, assay protocol

 Conclusion:
 -